The image above is for illustration purpose only. The actual module may vary from the one presented here.

 Module M-IN-16s is a component of the Ampio system.
 Required voltage to power the module is 11 — 16V DC.
 The module is controlled via CAN bus.

-The module has inputs that go into the active state when they are shorted to ground.
-They can be used in the case of any devices with potential-free contact outputs, e.g. wall switches, reed switches, buttons, switches, etc. They can also be used for integration with devices with potential-free relay outputs or optocoupler outputs with a collector voltage greater than 12V.
+In addition to alarm applications, the inputs can be used as general purpose inputs in the case of any devices with potential-free contact outputs, e.g. wall switches, reed switches, buttons, switches, etc. They can also be used for integration with devices with potential-free relay outputs or optocoupler outputs with a collector voltage greater than 12V.

 The module is equipped with a 1-Wire interface connector that allows to connect up to 6 digital Dallas DS18B20 temperature sensors.
 The temperature measurement result is available for all devices operating within the building automation bus.
 It may turn out to be particularly useful for purposes related to temperature regulation, or to present the measurement result on touch panels and in a mobile application.